-Distribution of SGS scores before treatment (baseline) and at 3-, 6-, 12- and 18-month follow-up are shown in figure 1.
+Distribution of SGS scores before treatment (baseline) and at the follow-up visits are shown in figure 1.
 A higher grade indicates a higher SUI severity.
-Results show a shift to a lower grade and therefore an improvement in SUI after treatment with Urolon[TM].
+Results show a shift to a lower grade and therefore an improvement in SUI after treatment with $Urolon^{M}$.

-Total improvement of SGS at 3-, 6-, 12- and 18-month follow-up is shown in figure 2.
-Total improvement at 3-month follow-up was 63%, at 6-month follow-up 54%, at 12-month follow-up 58% and at 18-month follow-up 47%.
+Total improvement of SGS-scores are shown in figure 2.
+Total improvement at 3-month follow-up was 63%, at 6-month follow-up 54%, at 12-month follow-up 58%, at 18-month follow-up 47% and at 24-months follow-up 50%.
 Of note is that at baseline, the majority of subjects started with a SGS 1 (mild) which is very difficult to reduce to a SGS 0 (due to the low sensitivity of the SGS).
-For example, a subject with both a SGS of 1 at baseline and at 18-month follow-up can still have a considerable improvement on other endpoints that may have more impact on the quality of life of the subject.
-Therefore SGS results are likely an underestimate of perceived improvement.
+For example, a subject with both a SGS of 1 at baseline and at 24-month follow-up can still have a considerable improvement on other endpoints that may have more impact on the quality of life of the subject.
+Therefore SGS results are likely an underestimation of perceived improvement.
 This is supported by the results of other endpoints that were recorded during the trial as shown below.